97th (The London Scottish) Heavy Anti-Aircraft Regiment, Royal Artillery

 97th (The London Scottish) Heavy Anti-Aircraft Regiment, Royal Artillery, was an air defence unit of Britain's Territorial Army (TA) formed during the period of international tension leading up to the outbreak of World War II.
 It was raised as a duplicate battalion by the famous London Scottish Regiment.
 The unit defended London during The Blitz and then served in Sicily and Italy, both in the anti-aircraft (AA) and medium artillery roles.
-The regiment continued in the postwar TA until amalgamated in 1955.
+The regiment continued in the postwar TA until it was amalgamated in 1955.

 Origin

 When the TA was doubled in size after the Munich Crisis the London Scottish gained enough recruits to form not one but two additional battalions; the extra battalion was formed as an AA unit.
 It was organised on 1 April 1939 at the London Scottish Drill Hall at 59 Buckingham Gate, Westminster, with the provisional title of 3rd Battalion, The London Scottish (97th Anti-Aircraft Regiment) and like its parent was a TA unit of the Gordon Highlanders.
 It consisted of Regimental Headquarters (RHQ) and 298 and 299 AA Batteries.